gautambhaskar/indigosfm/README.md

 # INDIGOS Website
-A website about the TSA Chapter at Flower Mound High School designed by 3 team members and I.
+A website built for a school-based rap group called the INDIGOS.

 ## Frameworks
 Built with Materialize CSS and direct HTML.